KrisPiters/ros_workshop/exercises/part1.md

     gedit ~/.bashrc

-This way you can see how the ROS environment variables are set:
+To see the values of the ROS environment variables use:

     env | grep ROS

-## Download and install ROS packages
+## Downloading and installing ROS packages

-There are also a lot of standard packages installed when installing ROS.
-One of them is *turtlesim*, a 2D simulation package, made for educational purposes.
+A lot of packages are installed by default when installing ROS.
+One of them is *turtlesim*, a 2D simulation package made for educational purposes.
 Let's see if that package is indeed available.

 Is the package `turtlesim` installed?